SNUGiftedCenter/nodebb-theme-javamal/README.md

-nodebb-theme-vanilla
+nodebb-theme-javamal
 ====================

-Vanilla theme for NodeBB based on Bootstrap.
-Perfect for starting your own NodeBB themes!
+JavaMAL theme for NodeBB based on Bootstrap.
+This will add the JavaMAL feature into NodeBB platform.